Ashley B. Barr, Ph.D.

 University at Buffalo

 I am a sociologist studying families and health in the Department of Sociology at the University at Buffalo.
 I am particularly interested in two broad streams of research: (1) the individual, interpersonal and contextual factors that affect the formation, continuation and well-being of romantic and family relationships; and (2) the role that these relationships play across a variety of domains, including health, education and deviant and criminal behavior.
-In essence, I study the relational foundations of health and well-being.
-Outside of this primary research agenda, I also have an interest in understanding the changing nature of the transition to adulthood, more generally, and how experiences during this transition are shaped by those earlier in the life course and continue to shape those later in the life course.
+In essence, I study the relational foundations of health and well-being in everyday contexts and in institutional contexts (e.g., schools, prisons, workplaces).
+Outside of this primary research agenda, I also have a developmental interest in understanding the changing nature of the transition to adulthood and how experiences during this transition are shaped by those earlier in the life course and continue to shape those later in the life course.
 You can read more about my research here.

 I am also a first generation college student and an alum of Penn State University (Human Development and Family Studies, 2007) and the University of Georgia (Sociology, 2014).
 I love coffee, dogs, and hiking, especially all three at the same time.
 You can find me on social media, but I'm really bad at it.
 Email is the best way to get in touch.